Volunteer/Intern

 Volunteers are a critical part of Turning Point’s services.
 Through the aid of volunteers, we extend our reach well beyond what our staff could provide alone.
 Volunteers have a real impact, either through direct work with survivors of domestic and intimate partner abuse or by serving in many other indirect ways.
 Some opportunities involve just a few hours each month, some a few hours a week, some are on an “as-needed” basis.

-“Direct Service” describes the empowerment counseling and trauama informed advocacy we provide to survivors and their families.
-Opportunities include: answering the helpline, court accompaniment, co-facilitating an empowerment group, supporting our residents in the Safe House, assisting with after school activities and homework help for children.
+Would provide survivor centered, trauma informed advocacy to survivors and their families.
+Opportunities may include answering the helpline, court accompaniment, co-facilitating an empowerment group, supporting our residents in the Safe House, assisting with after school activities and homework help for children.
 The amount of time required of volunteers depends on the job.

-"Service Projects" refer to a type of project in which a person or group of people (typically from a workplace, place of worship, community group, college group) who work together to complete tasks for a pre-identified service project, such organizing or completing building or property improvements.
-We have both indoor and outdoor opportunities available.
+We have group projects available in which a group of people (typically from a workplace, place of worship, community group, college group) can work together to complete tasks for a pre-identified service project.

 For ALL Volunteers and Interns, you must successfully:

-• Complete a Volunteer Application.
-Please save as a .pdf and email to hr@turningpointlv.org with the required paperwork.
+• You will need to successfully complete a Volunteer Interest Form and submit a current resume.
+Please save as a .pdf and email to hr@turningpointlv.org.

-• Attend a volunteer "Meet & Greet", which will be emailed upon receipt of your application.
+• Attend a volunteer "Meet & Greet" which will be emailed upon receipt of your Volunteer Interest Form and resume.

 Human Resources